Goodfellow's tree-kangaroo: Description

 Like other tree-kangaroos, Goodfellow's tree-kangaroo is quite different in appearance from terrestrial kangaroos.
 Unlike its land dwelling cousins, its legs are not disproportionately large in comparison to the forelimbs, which are strong and end in hooked claws for grasping tree limbs, and it has a long tail for balance.
 All of these features help the species with a predominantly arboreal existence.
 It has short, woolly fur, usually chestnut to red-brown in colour, a grey-brown face, yellow-coloured cheeks and feet; a pale belly, a long, golden brown tail, and two golden stripes on its rear.
 It weighs approximately 7 kg.

 Habitat

 Goodfellow's tree-kangaroo lives in dense tropical rainforests and deciduous forests over mountain ranges, ranging from the border of central Irian Jaya in Indonesia to central and eastern Papua New Guinea.

 Behaviour

-Goodfellow's tree-kangaroos are slow and clumsy on the ground, moving at about walking pace and hopping awkwardly, leaning their bodies far forward to balance the heavy tail.
-However, in trees they are bold and agile.
-They climb by wrapping the forelimbs around the trunk of a tree and hopping with the powerful hind legs, allowing their forelimbs to slide.
-They have extraordinary jumping ability and have been known to jump to the ground from heights of 30 ft without harm.
+Goodfellow's tree-kangaroos prefer to spend their time in trees.
+On the ground, their tail requires them to lean forward to balance and they cannot move quickly.
+They climb trees by jumping while their forelimbs slide up the trunk of the tree.
+They have been known to jump to the ground from heights of 30 ft without harm.